 If you want to know more about the cost of an element, just click on ‘i’ (at the bottom left of the element).
 You will have the detail and will locate the photos to replace with your own to make it entirely free.

-More customisation.
+More customization.
 Even if these layouts look pretty much “finished”, you can still arrange them as you want.
 You were already able to rotate, move and resize elements with the Fusion Freedom on the previous versions.
 From now on, you can also change the colour and play with the transparency of every single element of the page: backgrounds, images, texts, cliparts, etc.

 More fonts and text effects.
 The number of fonts available went from 25 to 150.
 And this will continue to grow.
 The sizes are now unlimited, so you can pretty much create any typography artwork you want.
 You can also play with letter spacing and line spacing, or use any of the professionally designed stickers and text holders available.

 Most of the previous Fusion elements, especially the ‘Kid Friendly’ ones, are not available yet, but they will be soon.
-We just had to redesign them so they can fit the new platform (and customisation options).
+We just had to redesign them so they can fit the new platform (and customization options).
 Stay tuned, we will release them (and new ones) on a regular basis.
 Here is a sneak peek of what’s to come…

 This library of graphic resources has been designed to evolve with time.
 We have a dedicated design team who loves creating new images; if you have any particular need or suggestions, just leave a comment, your ideas are always welcome!